-For the report on this activity, progress has been made in indicator 66Dj37 No. Community monitoring reports with a document detailing the follow-up on the restoration of the Jiguamiando River unclogging process in the La Grande CC74.
+For the report on this activity, progress has been made in indicator 66Dj37 No. Community monitoring reports with a document detailing the follow-up on the restoration of the Jiguamiando River unclogging process in the La Grande CC.
 This report presents data related to the monitoring of the restoration zone, which presents attractive conditions for timber extraction, due to the ease of river mobility and the availability of commercially important timber species.
 In 2020 there were people harvesting timber on the Jiguamiando River in the reforestation area, so there was a dialogue with the people involved (foreign sawmillers).
-The legal representatives of the Jiguamiando River and La Grande take control measures with community groups to prevent the entry and permanence of these sawmillers.
+The legal representatives of the Jiguamiando River and La

-73 Report available at: 12.
+&lt;sup>73 Report available at: 12.
 EVIDENCE MONITOREO36.
-Manatee monitoring_informe registro_manati.pdf.
+Manatee monitoring\informe registro\manati.pdf.

-74 Reforestation control log report available at : 12.
+&lt;sup>74 Reforestation control log report available at : 12.
 MONITORING EVIDENCE.
 Community Monitoring Program.
 Reforestation Control Logging Report.pdf